 The environmental impact of a product is more complex than just the materials used to assemble it.
-It includes all of the impacts associated with creating those materials, getting them to a factory, assembling the product, shipping it, how it is used by the consumer and where it ends up at the end of it’s life.
+It includes all of the impacts associated with creating those materials, getting them to a factory, assembling the product, shipping it, how it is used by the consumer, and where it ends up at the end of its life.
 Life Cycle Analysis is the study of all of those impacts.
-It is a complex, time-consuming exercise requiring deep expertise and the cooperation of everyone in the supply chain.
-While it's a labor intensive process, it’s also the most precise way to determine the true impacts of creating a product and helps us understand where we can improve the process.
-To help us better understand the impacts of producing bicycles, Specialized partnered with Duke University to examine the life cycle of carbon fiber and aluminum bicycle frames—the backbone of the cycling industry.
-The results of that work uncovered several areas of potential improvement, most notably the energy embedded in the industry-standard method of heat treating aluminum frames.
-In that process a tremendous amount of energy is lost as unrecoverable heat waste.
-Moving forward we’ll be partnering with an engineering team at Duke University to determine options for recapturing waste heat and converting it back into useful energy.
-If successful, we plan on making those results open source so that all manufacturers can take advantage of a more efficient, environmentally friendly method of production.
+It's a complex, time-consuming exercise that requires deep expertise and the cooperation of everyone in the supply chain.
+And while it's a labor-intensive process, it’s also the most precise way to determine the true impacts of creating a product.
+All of this also helps us understand where we can improve the process.
+To help us better understand the impacts of producing bicycles, we partnered with Duke University to examine the life cycle of carbon fiber and aluminum bicycle frames—the backbone of the cycling industry.
+The results of this work have uncovered several areas of potential improvement that help to guide our sustainability strategy.